ikos23/docker-mockserver/README.md

 * Need more configs (or to change some defaults) - check Dockerfile :)

-Having your container up and running means MockServer should be available on smth. like `http:localhost:1080` or wherever your docker lives :)
+Having your container up and running means MockServer should be available on smth. like `http:localhost:1080` or wherever your Docker lives :)